Deluwuta/Landfill/wip/README.md

 When the osd's are completed, I guess I'll focus on the taskbars or maybe I'll tweak the wibar again, mainly the tags.

 I believe I completed the brightness osd.
 It is SO messy that I'll try cleaning the code before making the last osd.
 But yeah, that's it for today.

+### 06/09/2024

+Osd template file done.
+The idea was to just call the functions inside of the global_binds file, but its better to have their own files and I just took out the general code.
+Anyway, I have to revisit the osd_helper file and see if it all makes sense or if I can merge both files or something.